fbpx

 Save Money While Making Vendor Payments

 Many manufacturing companies pay vendors with ACH payments.
-This process often involves entering the vendor bill and payment information in the accounting software package and then entering the payment at the bank.
-Finally, the vendors are notified which bills were paid and the amount of the payment.
-If there is a considerable volume of these […]
+This process often involves entering the vendor bill and payment information in the accounting software package and then entering the payment at […]

 Learn More